At a glance

 - Lackluster Interest Rate.
 Twine’s saving account aims to make saving consistent for couples.
 However, the saving account isn’t a replacement for a high-yield savings account like you might find with Ally or Capital One.
 This means that you’re leaving money on the table when you use Twine’s low- or zero-interest savings account over more lucrative options.

 - No Android Mobile App.
-Although Twine works on desktop and iOS mobile devices, the lack of an Android app is an obvious downside for Android users who prefer using their smartphone for financial management.
+Although Twine works on desktop and iOS mobile devices, the lack of an Android app is an obvious downside for Android users who prefer using their smartphones for financial management.

 - No Financial Advice.
 Twine offers couples a chance to set common financial goals and begin to invest for their future.
 But if you want assistance with more complex financial decisions, like starting a family or estate planning, you might be better off working with a financial advisor.